Elliott-Payne/Learning-how-to-use-Docker-and-AWS/README.md

    - Select "Attach existing policies directly."
 2. **Choose Policies:**
    - For basic CLI usage, you can attach the following policies:
-     - `AmazonS3ReadOnlyAccess`: Grants read-only access to S3 buckets.
-     - `AmazonEC2ReadOnlyAccess`: Grants read-only access to EC2 instances.
-     - `IAMUserChangePassword`: Allows the user to change their own password.
-   - For more comprehensive access, you might use `AdministratorAccess`, but be cautious as it grants full access to all AWS resources.
+     -  use `AdministratorAccess`, but be cautious as it grants full access to all AWS resources.
 3. **Click Next:**
    - Click "Next: Tags" (optional to add tags).
 4. **Review:**